-- 3.5.10 There are currently ten council owned sites in the borough that provide youth and adventure play facilities:
+- 3.5.10 There are currently eleven council owned sites in the borough that provide youth and adventure play facilities:

 - Riverside Youth Club

 - Honor Oak Youth Club

 - Woodpecker Youth Club

 - TNG Youth Club

 - Bellingham Gateway

 - The Richard MacVicar Adventure Playground

 - Ladywell Fields Adventure Playground

 - Home Park Adventure Playground

 - Honor Oak Adventure Playground

 - Dumps Adventure Playground

+- Grove Park Youth Club

 - 3.5.11 Youth First additionally offer either directly or through subcontracting arrangements delivery at the following sites:

 - Lee Green Youth Club

 - Lewisham Pop-up Youth Club

 - Bromley & Downham Youth Club

+- Goldsmith Urban Connect Youth Club

+- 3.5.12 The Grove Park Youth Club Building Preservation Trust and the Rio Ferdinand Foundation provide provision at:

 - Grove Park Youth Club

-- Goldsmith Urban Connect Youth Club

-3.5.12 Officers are currently in negotiation for the delivery of services post April 20 following an invitation to tender for provision of Youth Services.
+3.5.13 Officers are currently in negotiation for the delivery of services post April 20 following an invitation to tender for provision of Youth Services.
 Officers are looking at usage of Children and Family Centres at the same time to see if shared usage can be an option for some buildings across the two service areas.